Render realistic images from 3D models in IRONCAD (Part 1 of 2)

 Light Properties IRONCAD

-By combining Issue with a Point Light we can get a much more realistic glow that actually emits light in our model:
+By combining issuance with a Point Light we can get a much more realistic glow that actually scatters light in our model:

 Emission and Point Light IRONCAD